What is

 There are many ways to help a person with dysgraphia achieve success.
 Generally strategies fall into three categories:

--Accommodations: providing alternatives to written expression, such as adjusting assessments (oral).
+Providing alternatives to written expression, such as adjusting assessments (oral).

--Remediation: providing instruction for improving handwriting and writing skills.
+Providing instruction for improving handwriting and writing skills.

 Each type of strategy should be considered when planning instruction and support.
 A person with dysgraphia will benefit from help from both specialists and those who are closest to the person.